calyxir/calyx/docs/tutorial/frontend-tut.md

 and $0^2 + 1^2 + 4^2 + 5^2 = 42$.

 Still not impressed?
-Consider the Calyx code that we _didn't write_:
+Consider the Calyx code that we _didn't need to write_:

 ```
 {{#include ../../frontends/mrxl/test/sos.calyx}}
 ```
-(TK: the above was generated using banking factor 1 everywhere, since that is what we can compile right now.
-Change once https://github.com/cucapra/calyx/issues/1472 lands and we can compile `... map 2... reduce 1...` as is my hope.)

 # Breaking it Down